dockstore/dockstore-documentation/docs/faq.rst

 Organizations have the ability to restrict access to the API for third party applications.
 GitHub provides a
 `tutorial <https://help.github.com/en/articles/enabling-oauth-app-access-restrictions-for-your-organization/>`__
-on how to add these restrictions to your organizations, and they are enabled for recently-created organizations by default.
+on how to add these restrictions to your organizations.
+For recently-created GitHub organizations, third-party application access is denied by default.

 In order for Dockstore to gain access to organizations of this type, you will need to grant access to the Dockstore application.
 Dockstore will